DCAN-Labs/hbcd-docs/docs/help/faq.md

   <span class="arrow">▸</span>
 </div>
 <div class="notification-collapsible-content">
 <p>Unprocessed raw imaging DICOM files will be made publicly available in the interim <a href="../../changelog/pending/#release-11-release-date-tba">Release 1.1</a>.
-However, raw data converted to the Brain Imaging Data Structure (BIDS) standard is included in HBCD Release 1.0.
-See <a href="../../datacuration/overview">HBCD Data Overview</a> for a description of BIDS as well as conversion procedures.</p>
+However, raw data converted to the Brain Imaging Data Structure (BIDS) standard is included in HBCD Release 1.0 (<a href="../../datacuration/rawbids">see details</a>).</p>
 </div>